According to a 2016 life insurance study conducted by LIRMA, 86% of consumers agreed most people need life insurance.

 The cost of term life insurance varies based on the term and coverage amount.
 Experts often recommend 20 and 30-year terms as those typically cover the time in which the financial burden might be highest for the surviving heirs.
 Think children in the home, kid’s college and home mortgage.

 Due to the nature of a whole life insurance policy, the cost is much higher than a term life policy.
-This is attributed to the investment component available with whole life insurance policies.
+This relates to the investment component available with whole life insurance policies.
 A portion of the annual premium is being invested in accordance with the policy stipulations.

 Where Can I Buy Term or Whole Life Insurance?